 In the three months since my friend took the original pictures on June 15, 2018, after taking me to file things at the Appeals Court in the hope of saving my home and garden from Wells Fargo, the bending fingernail has not stopped bending.
-I have cut my fingernails many times since then, but still the bending is always there as the fingernail continues to grow.
+I have cut my fingernails many times, but still the bending is there.

 Bending Fingernails and COPD

-Last week I was keenly aware of my bending fingernail because taking just a few steps caused me to be out of breath.
+Around August 30th, (2018) I was keenly aware of my bending fingernail because taking just a few steps caused me to be out of breath.
 I was so tired, I felt exhausted shortly after I woke up in the morning.
 I felt sick.
 My forehead was hot to the touch.
 It was hard to breathe.
 My hand would freeze so I couldn’t move it.
-Only when I made myself relax I could regain control.
+Only when I made myself relax could I regain control.
 Then, my lower jaw began feeling paralyzed.
 At other times it would suddenly become extremely painful.
 During the night, the pain would hit and wake me up.
 I felt as if the stress of fighting Wells Fargo was causing my days to be numbered.

 I was in bed, enduring it all, when Pinterest sent me a pin about signs you could be close to having a heart attack.
 One of the signs was extreme jaw pain or back pain.